codeinthehole/codeinthehole.hugo/content/tweets.md

 +++
 title = "Tweets"
-description = "All posts from the site" type = "info"
+description = "All posts from the site." type = "info"
 +++